ICRAR/daliuge/docs/development/data_development/data_index.rst

 A data components' input and output methods are defined by the abstract class :class:`DataIO <dlg.io.DataIO>`.
 The methods in that class are just empty definitions and have to be implemented by the actual data component.

-*NOTE: The DCDG is work in progress!*
+*NOTE: The Daliuge Component Developement Guide is work in progress!*